leticiansantos/python-serverless-api/README.md

 # Python API trace using the Datadog Lambda Library

 This project is a simple HTTP API with Python running on AWS Lambda and API Gateway using the Serverless Framework.
-Also integrates the Datadog the APM spans.
+Also integrates the Datadog APM spans.

 You can find the orginal template in the [Serverless Examples Repo](https://github.com/serverless/examples/tree/v3/aws-python-http-api).
 This project was based on a [MacSantos](https://github.com/mecsantos)' project.